009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

   * You: No problem, I'm a Python hero!

 **Target** :memo:

-  * &rightarrow; The goal is to develop a voice control system that responds to the command: "Hello Hal"
+Out goal is to develop a voice control system that responds to the command "Hello Hal".
+After a user starts the speech asistant he should start listening and process the spoked words.
+Furthermore Hal should be able to give a spoken answer.
-  * &rightarrow; After "Hello Hal" the program starts listening and gives out an answer
-  * &rightarrow; It should contain the follwing features which are mentioned below and give action to that.
+It should contain the follwing features which are mentioned below and give action to that.
+Moreover we want to create a complete Github repository with our code and a detailed description about our project.

 **Features**